raphaelpra/exos/ds-tps/pentominos/README-pentominos-nb.md

 :align: center
 ```

-it turns out this problem can be mapped to the sample input quoted above, i.e.
+it turns out this problem can be mapped to the sample input quoted above in the introduction, i.e.

 ```
 0:  (1 0   0 1 1 0 1 0)